ahtif/FlatFinder/docs/ws3/backlog.md

 Then the property should be updated in the system

 ### Reporting
+Feature: Reporting
+As a user of the system, I should be able to report properties as a Searcher
+Or I should be able to report Searchers as a Landlord so that I can protect myself and other users.

 Scenario: Reporting a property
 Given I am logged in as a Searcher